kdawgsf/dp-import/PRD-SDD.md

     * For August upload, assumes the student grades for new year has been set correctly in district data
     * Add new students to existing families
     * Update school information to new school within district
-    * If student is not in current list or incoming list set school to "NOBCD"
+    * If student is not in current list or incoming list set school to "NOBSD"
     * Update home address and e-mail addresses
 1. Create records for new donor families according to following rules
     * New donor record, with DONOR TYPE = Individual